 Dunedin was next on the agenda, and after a short drive we parked up and began a walk in the sunshine perusing the local shops.
 ‘Granny Annie’s’ sweet shop was our favourite, and after Mum and Dad had some marshmallow filled chocolates (Kiwi delicacy), we sat down for a well deserved beer.
 I was surprised how small Dunedin was, and would say that a day trip is plenty.

 We hit Sandfly Beach next, and contrary to popular belief it is not called Sandfly Beach because there are lots of sandflies, but because it looks like there is a constant sandstorm raging around its’ large dunes.
-There is a steep decline down a large dune to get to the beach, and the wind is overpowering.
-So much so that Mum opted to get back in the car while us 3 took the plunge, and I took the opportunity to steal Mums jumper.
+There is a steep decline down a large dune to get to the beach, and the wind is very overpowering.
+So much so that Mum opted to get back in the car while us 3 took the plunge, and I took the opportunity to steal her jumper.

 On the beach we spotted a penguin (mission complete) who looked very out of place on a large sand dune.
 He was making scaling the dune look very difficult, and we got a decent photo of him.

 We carried on until we reached the lookout post, where we spotted dozens of seals.
 On the way back down the beach, we saw a sleeping seal, another animal that looks out of place on sand.
 We must have missed him the first time.
 He looked happy enough, anyway.